teen vaping

 True belonging, however, comes when we are accepted because of our uniqueness and differences.
 It’s not until we truly own our preferences, our interests, and our quirks — and disclose them to others — that we can experience what we really hope for deep down.

 Of course, adolescence is so much about exploration and discovery.
-Teens don’t yet know themselves, so they need to try on different personas to see if they resonate or not.
+Teens don’t yet know themselves, so they need to try on different personas to see what resonates.
 They need to try different values and adopt different views to see what works for them.
 They are searching for a life that is both intrinsically consistent with who they are and aspirational for who they want to become.

 That’s all happening inside of a teenager, and they’re not even aware of it.
 The danger is, they might make some poor choices during these crucial years that will have an impact on the rest of their lives.